top of page

 CLIMATE SPHERE #1 (2020)

-The work incorporates a “snapshot” of global biodiversity hotspots as of July 2020, embedding a specific moment of planetary condition within the surface of the Earth.
-These locations are marked through the placement of altered and fragmented objects, indicating regions of ecological stress and vulnerability.
+The sculpture incorporates a snapshot of global biodiversity hotspots as they existed in July 2020, embedding a specific moment of ecological reality within the physical structure of the work.
+Fragmented objects, coded language, and material interventions mark regions of environmental vulnerability, biodiversity stress, and human impact.

 SELECTED EXHIBITIONS & PRESENTATIONS

-2025 — IUCN World Conservation Congress, Abu Dhabi
+2025 — Invited Presenter, IUCN World Conservation Congress, Abu Dhabi UAE

 2024 — Public Art Commission, City of Lawrence, MA